Relay.app vs. Claude Cowork: one is a cloud-based workflow automation platform, the other is an AI desktop agent. Here's when to use each in 2026.

 That's where Relay.app comes in.
 It's an AI workflow automation platform that runs 24/7 in the cloud, triggers automatically when it has work to do, and takes care of your important business processes in a predictable, reliable way.

-So back to the original question: should you use Claude Cowork or Relay.app?
+So back to the original question: Should you use Claude Cowork or Relay.app?
 The answer is both.
+And we'll show you why.

 Cloud workflow automation vs. AI desktop agent